SaifurRahmanMohsin/Radar-Plugin/README.md

 # [Radar](https://github.com/SaifurRahmanMohsin/Radar) #
-Locator component for determining closest path to user location for OctoberCMS
+GeoLocation component for determining closest path to user location for OctoberCMS

 # What is it #
 A growing organization will have more than one branch to serve it's customers.
 This component makes it easy for customers to locate the nearest branch of your organization.
 It uses Google's distance matrix API to determine the closest of several branches to the customer's location and direct the user to find the right way to the nearest branch.